Garlands (album): Music

-Release
+Release and artwork

-Garlands was released as a vinyl LP by 4AD on 10 July 1982 with artwork by 23 Envelope.
-Lyrics from "But I'm Not", "Shallow then Halo", "Garlands" and "Grail Overfloweth" appear on the inner sleeve.
+Garlands was released as a vinyl LP by 4AD on 10 July 1982.
+The album cover was designed by Nigel Grierson as part of a college project to draft alternative covers for The Scream by Siouxsie and the Banshees.
+Lyrics from "But I'm Not", "Shallow Then Halo", "Garlands" and "Grail Overfloweth" appear on the inner sleeve.

 The original British cassette release includes four additional tracks from a John Peel Session.
-The original British, Brazilian and Canadian cassette and CD releases feature the album, the Peel Session, and two other tracks that were recorded for an unreleased single, which was to have been the band's first release.
+The original British, Brazilian and Canadian cassette and CD releases feature the album, the Peel Session and two other tracks that were recorded for an unreleased single, which was to have been the band's first release.
 The four Peel Session recordings were later released on BBC Sessions in 1999.

 A remastered version of "Blind Dumb Deaf" is included on the 2000 compilation Stars and Topsoil, a version of "Hazel" appears on the band's 1983 Peppermint Pig EP and a remixed version of "Wax and Wane" is included on the 1985 compilation The Pink Opaque.

 Garlands was remastered and rereleased by 4AD in 2003.
-It was rereleased on vinyl as part of a box set in 2010 and as an LP with the original sleeve artwork in 2020.
+It was rereleased on vinyl as part of a box set in 2010 and as an LP with the original cover artwork in 2020.

 Reception and legacy

 Although it was Cocteau Twins' first record, by 2 August 1982 Garlands had reached number 14 on the UK Indie Albums chart.
-Sounds journalist Helen Fitzgerald wrote about the album: "A fluid frieze of wispy images made all the more haunting by Elizabeth's distilled vocal maturity, fluctuating from a brittle fragility to a voluble dexterity with full range and power."
+Sounds journalist Helen Fitzgerald wrote: "A fluid frieze of wispy images made all the more haunting by Elizabeth's distilled vocal maturity, fluctuating from a brittle fragility to a voluble dexterity with full range and power."

 However, the band's roadie Collin Wallace recalled that "Garlands was written off in the UK as another Siouxsie copy band, and Elisabeth [Fraser] was a huge Siouxsie fan."
 Spin wrote that the album "[sounds] like Siouxsie and the Banshees with echo and smeared mascara."
 In its review of the album, AllMusic was generally critical, writing that "Garlands falters due to something the band generally avoided in the future – overt repetition. [...]
 As a debut effort, though, Garlands makes its own curious mark, preparing the band for greater heights".

 In a positive 2020 review, Dom Gourley of Under the Radar stated that the album "represented a year zero for alternative guitar music," adding that "songs like 'Wax and Wane' and 'But I’m Not' undoubtedly influenced a generation of effects pedalled guitar slingers decades on."
 In 2021, Mark Clifford of Seefeel praised the album's production and use of drum-machine backing: "I don’t think they get credited enough for that.
 Garlands, it’s basically electronic beats with noise on top."